Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Physics-aware machine learning

 ML algorithms and physics can be fully blended in several ways extending traditional approaches based on data assimilation.
 Still, simple constrained optimisation methods often work well in practice~\cite{kashinath2019physics,wu2018physics}.
-Indeed, by inferring the constraints to the input/output pairs based on physical models, machine learning models can obtain improved performance.
-Another option is to learn machine learning emulators combined with purely data-driven algorithms for model inversion~\cite{camps2018physics}.
+Indeed, by inferring the constraints to the input/output pairs based on physical models, ML models can obtain improved performance.
+Another option is to learn ML emulators combined with purely data-driven algorithms for model inversion~\cite{camps2018physics}.
 Finally, one can also consider a fully coupled neural network where layers that describe complicated and uncertain processes feed physics layers that encode known relations of intermediate feature representation with the target variables.
-The promise of such a hybrid modelling approach~\cite{camps2020advancing} is to combine the excellent predictive abilities of modern machine learning, fuelled by the ``unreasonable effectiveness of data''~\cite{halevy2009unreasonable} with the causal consistency, explainability, and data efficiency of classical physical modelling.
+The promise of such a hybrid modelling approach~\cite{camps2020advancing} is to combine the excellent predictive abilities of modern ML, fuelled by the ``unreasonable effectiveness of data''~\cite{halevy2009unreasonable}, with the causal consistency, explainability, and data efficiency of classical physical modelling.

 Physical models require setting parameters that are rarely derived from first-domain principles.
 ML models can learn such parameterisations.
 For example, instead of assigning vegetation parameters empirically to plant functional types in Earth system models, one can learn these parameterisations from proxy covariates using ML, and thus achieve flexibility, adaptability, dynamics, and context-dependent properties~\cite{moreno2018methodology}.